UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch7.md

 ```

 The general idea of how to handle this in LLVM SSA form was already covered in [Chapter 5](Kaleidoscope-ch5.md).
-Since there are two possible values for X when the function returns a PHI node inserted to merge the values.
+Since there are two possible values for X when the function returns, a PHI node is inserted to merge the values.
 The LLVM IR for this would look like this:

 ```llvm